 The Encounter Blog interview with Etta Castle Teague

 HL: If you knew what you were doing, if you’ve been planning this uprising for this long, then why all the problems?
 Why the mistakes?
-And let’s be honest, your mistakes don’t even makes sense in regard to your goals.
+And let’s be honest, your mistakes don’t even make sense in regard to your goals.
 You are aware of what people say about you because of this stuff.

 ECT: Contrary to popular gossip, there is but one God and last I checked my name wasn’t Jesus.
 I can’t see the future.
 We all take off in the world with a plan, but purpose always seems to derail those plans even if it’s for the better outcome.
 Only problem is purpose makes you work to figure out its paths, strange occurrences included.
 It never gives easily…